-31. Interest on public-purpose state and local bonds
+31. Interest on public-purpose state and local government bonds

 Internal Revenue Code Sections: 103, 141, and 146

-Federal Law Sunset Date: None

-Year Enacted in Federal Law: 1913

-(Dollars in thousands) FY 2014 FY 2015 FY 2016 FY 2017 Corporate Income Tax Loss \$5,501 \$5,616 \$5,732 \$5,848 Personal Income Tax Loss \$28,042 \$29,582 \$30,404 \$31,226 Total \$33,543 \$35,198 \$36,136 \$37,074
+(Dollars in thousands) FY 2016 FY 2017 FY 2018 FY 2019 Corporate Income Tax Loss \$8,937 \$9,210 \$9,393 \$9,666 Personal Income Tax Loss \$22,476 \$23,081 \$25,155 \$25,847 Total \$31,412 \$32,291 \$34,548 \$35,513

 DESCRIPTION: The interest on state or local bonds that are used to build capital facilities that are owned and operated by government entities and serve the general public interest (such as schools, highways, and bridges) are excluded from federal taxable income.
+These bonds can be issued in unlimited amounts, although state governments do have a variety of self-imposed debt limits.

-D.C. policymakers had eliminated the exclusion of interest on out-of state bonds acquired after December 31, 2012, from the District of Columbia personal income tax.
+D.C. policymakers had eliminated the exclusion of interest on out-of-state bonds acquired after December 31, 2012, from the District of Columbia personal income tax.
 This action meant that the District had "decoupled" from the federal exclusion for state and local bond interest, except for bonds issued by the District.
 Nevertheless, policymakers reversed this decision as part of D.C.
 Act 20-157, the "Fiscal Year 2014 Budget Support Act of 2013," and all interest on public-purpose state and local bonds will continue to be excluded from D.C. taxes.

 PURPOSE: According to the Congressional Research Service, the exclusion was based on the belief that state and local interest income was constitutionally protected from federal taxation.
 In 1988, the U.S. Supreme Court ruled in South Carolina v.
 Baker that federal taxation of state and local interest income was not barred by the Constitution, but the exclusion has remained in place.
-CRS states that, "(M)any believe the exemption for governmental bonds is still justified on economic grounds, principally as a means of encouraging state and local governments to overcome a tendency to underinvest in public capital formation."
+CRS states that, "(M)any believe the exemption for governmental bonds is still justified on economic grounds, principally as a means of encouraging state and local governments to invest in public capital."109

 IMPACT: State and local governments benefit from the exclusion because it allows them to offer lower interest rates by increasing the effective rate of return enjoyed by the bondholder.
 In effect, the federal government subsidizes a state or local government's interest cost by providing the exclusion.
+The expenditure also encourages state and local taxpayers to provide public services that also benefit residents of other local states or localities.

+The impact of this tax expenditure can be measured by (1) how much additional public capital investment occurs because of this tax provision and by (2) the distributional effects across issuers and tax payers.
+The impact on public capital investment is mixed because the broad range of public projects financed with tax-exempt bonds diminishes the target efficiency of the public subsidy.
 Purchasers of state and local bonds also benefit from the exclusion, but the distribution of benefits depends on the interest-rate spread between taxable bonds and the tax-exempt municipal bonds, the percentage of the tax-exempt bond issues purchased by individuals of different income levels, and the range of marginal tax rates.
 Higher-income taxpayers are more likely to benefit because they are more likely to own bonds and can gain a windfall from the interest-rate spread due to their higher marginal tax rates.
-Nevertheless, researchers at the Tax Policy Center have pointed out that low- and moderate-income individuals may gain a significant benefit if the state and local programs supported by municipal bonds (such as school construction) provide roughly equal benefits on a per-capita basis.
+Nevertheless, researchers at the Tax Policy Center have pointed out that low- and moderate-income individuals may gain a significant benefit if the state and local programs supported by municipal bonds (such as school construction) provide roughly equal benefits on a per-capita basis.110